DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5.md

 ## Evaluation
-The method used to measure the speed of sound is
+The method used to measure the speed of sound is very accurate because the speed was very close to real life value along with the uncertainty.
+The method can be improved by